ptrckqn/shadibeshai-website/src/pages/lab.md

         (2020-2021).
 His research investigated the effect of an online mindfulness-based intervention (Mind-OP) on mitigating symptoms of envy.
         He is currently completing a Master's in Public Health. "
+    - title: Nicole Del Rosario
+      sub: Former Master's Student (Clinical Psychology)
+      image: /uploads/nicole-delrosario.jpg
+      body: "Nicole graduated from the University of Winnipeg with her B.A.
+(Hons.) in Psychology.
+She has recently successfully defended her M.A. thesis in Clinical Psychology at the University of Regina.
+Her Master's thesis focused on public perceptions of mindfulness-based programs, and whether brief and specific psychoeducation may improve these perceptions.
+This research was funded by a Joseph-Armand Bombardier Canada Graduate Master's Scholarship.
+Additional research and clinical interests include exploring barriers to mental health service use and group therapy.
+When not in the lab, she enjoys roller skating and scrapbooking.
+Nicole is now completing her Ph.D. in Clinical Psychology at the University of Manitoba. "
     - title: S. Yasmin Manjegani
       sub: Former Honours Student
       image: /uploads/screen-shot-2020-05-22-at-9.03.35-am.png